glassman7/mech223hyperrail/sketch_jan09a/README.md

 ### Outstanding TODO's <a name="todo"></a>
-  - A physical test with Arduino has not been conducted yet
-  - Drag and drop markdown and HTML files into Dillinger
-  - Export documents as Markdown, HTML and PDF
+  - Modify the constants with additional experimentation
+  - Review the code for logical errors and bugs

 Extra batteries are permitted to power the Arduino, as they do not contribute to the direct acceleration of the device, as quoted from the HyperRail Competition PDF: